MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -DelayedDelicensingEnabled
 This parameter is available only in the cloud-based service.

-The DelayedDelicensingEnabled parameter enables or disables a 30 day delay for Exchange Online license removals from mailboxes.
+The DelayedDelicensingEnabled parameter enables or disables a 30 days grace period for Exchange Online license removals from mailboxes.
 Valid values are:

 - $true: Exchange Online license removals from mailboxes are delayed by 30 days.
 Admins can use the delay to identify potential mistakes and avoid disruptions for affected users.
 - $false: Exchange Online license removals from mailboxes aren't delayed.
 This is the default value.

-Use the TenantAdminNotificationForDelayedDelicensingEnabled parameter to turn on weekly notifications for admins about mailboxes with delayed Exchange Online license removal request.
+Use the TenantAdminNotificationForDelayedDelicensingEnabled parameter to turn on weekly Service Health [Service Health](https://learn.microsoft.com/en-US/microsoft-365/enterprise/view-service-health?view=o365-worldwide&WT.mc_id=365AdminCSH_inproduct). advisory notifications for admins about count of EXO delicensed users in their Tenant over a period of 7 days, which are in 30 days grace period.

-Use the EndUserMailNotificationForDelayedDelicensingEnabled to send affected users periodic notifications that they're going to lose access to their mailbox.
+Use the EndUserMailNotificationForDelayedDelicensingEnabled to send affected users periodic email notifications that they're going to lose access to their mailbox.

 Use the Get-PendingDelicenseUser cmdlet to view mailboxes with pending mailbox license removal requests.

 Use the Expedite-Delicensing cmdlet to end the delay for removing the Exchange Online license from the mailbox.

+Whenever the value of the DelayedDelicensingEnabled parameter is set $true, then TenantAdminNotificationForDelayedDelicensingEnabled and EndUserMailNotificationForDelayedDelicensingEnabled parameters are set $true by default.
+Whenever the value of the DelayedDelicensingEnabled parameter is set $false, then TenantAdminNotificationForDelayedDelicensingEnabled and EndUserMailNotificationForDelayedDelicensingEnabled parameters are set $false by default.

+The value of this parameter is meaningful on

 ```yaml
 Type: Boolean